EUROPEAN SAILING FEDERATION

 Article 20 - Minutes of the General Assembly

 20.1.
 Minutes of the proceedings of every General Assembly shall be prepared by the Secretary General, signed by the chairperson of the General Assembly, if available, and by the President otherwise, and sent to the Members and members of the Executive Board within 30 (thirty) days after the closing of the General Assembly.
 Any proposal to amend the minutes must be made in writing and must be received by EUROSAF within 30 (thirty) days following the issue of the minutes.
 The minutes shall be regarded as approved if, within 30 (thirty) days of their dispatch, no objections are received by EUROSAF.
 Any question arising from the minutes shall be decided by the Executive Board at its next meeting and reported to the next General Assembly for approval.

 Article 21 - Effective Date of Decisions of the General Assembly

 21.1.
-Unless specified otherwise, the coming into effect of a decision of the General Assembly shall be immediately after the vote on which the decision is made.
+Unless specified otherwise, a decision of the General Assembly shall come into effect immediately after the vote on which the decision is taken.